 During the month of October, we take a day to address the needs of those with psoriasis.
 This skin condition can also include arthritis.
 October 29th Psoriasis Day.

 This disease affects over 125 million around the world.
 Therefore the day is to raise awareness, education and improve access to treatment.

 The International Federation of Psoriatic Disease Association (IFPA) organized World Psoriasis Day.
-It has been celebrated on October 29th since 2004.
-In addition World Psoriasis Day is now observed in more than 50 countries.
+October 29th psoriasis day has been celebrated since 2004.
+In addition, World Psoriasis Day is now observed in more than 50 countries.